 by Tracy Johnson

 I’m going to let you in on a little secret.
 When the secret is revealed, you’ll think, “Of course.
 How obvious.”
 Some will wonder why it’s a big deal.
-Many will skip to the next click without giving it much thought.
 But for a few, this will be an “aha” moment.
 The light will come on.
 Things will fall into place.
 This secret is profound, yet simple.
 It’s important, yet taken for granted.
 And it is the key to generating creative content that can’t be duplicated.

-But before sharing the secret, here is a story about two actual segments on the air.
+But before sharing the secret, here is a story about two actual segments I heard on the same day.
 Both had great potential.
 Only one worked.

-Here is an overview of the two pieces of content.
-Each was well prepared.
+Each break was well prepared.
 The execution was tight.
-But one was flat and uninspired.
-The other full of life.
+One was full of life.
+The other flat and uninspired.

 The story happened in another part of the world, and the show talked about how someone could get carried away and let it go so far.
 Then they turned it into a phone topic about getting into fights.
 A couple of listeners called with similar stories that happened to them.